Last Updated on

 Most, if not all the web hosting providers offer this hosting plan.
 Shared hosting requires a dedicated web server provided by the web hosting provider.

 Advocates for shared hosting appreciate its cheap cost and ease of use when it comes to features.
-It is however not the best option for websites with a lot of traffic.
+It is however not a good option for websites with a lot of traffic.

 Cloud hosting is where your website is hosted on a cluster of servers instead of having your site hosted on one server.
 In case of an issue, your site can be migrated to another server.